shoeb370/computer_vision_1/README.md

 Energy - Provides the sum of squared elements in the GLCM.
 Also known as uniformity or the angular second moment Homogeneity - Measures the closeness of the distribution of elements in the GLCM to the GLCM diagonal.
 33. Calculation of Image statistic from the GLCM
+- HOG: Histogram of Oriented gradient important feature description for object detection structural shape and appearance of an object in an image The HOG algorithm computes the occurrences of gradient orientation in localized portions of the image.